 “We just built mutual trust until we were just openly sharing our work with each other and that’s when we discovered that a lot of it had intersected,” he said.

-Soon enough, Haynes was living in Los Angeles — where McNamara lived — and McNamara was asking him to become his research collaborator.
+Soon enough, Haynes was living in Los Angeles — where McNamara lived — and McNamara was asking him to become her research collaborator.

-“It was a very exciting opportunity to be directly involved with this case and have my interest, which I previously had been ashamed of and felt was impractical and odd, legitimized,” Haynes told the producers of “I’ll Be Gone in the Dark.”
+“It was a very exciting opportunity to be directly involved with this case and have my interest, which I previously had been ashamed of and felt was impractical and odd, legitimized,” Haynes said in “I’ll Be Gone in the Dark.”
+(He also served as a co-executive producer on the documentary project.)

 He even spent Thanksgiving of 2012 at McNamara’s house as she was working hard at finishing her 2013 Los Angeles Magazine longform article "In the Footsteps of a Killer," which Haynes had an important hand in developing.